• Skip to primary navigation

 • Continue with the process for all the scooped mints mixture.

-• Once done, place the mints on a large tray.
+• Once done, place the mints on a large tray (lined with parchment paper / wax paper).
 Let them rest at room temperature, overnight.

 • The next day, turn them over and continue to let them sit for another day before consuming them.

 • This recipe yields approximately 420g of mint mixture.
-With ½ tablespoon mint mixture for each patty, I managed to get approximately 30 patties.
+With ½ tablespoon mint mixture for each patty, you will get approximately 30 peppermint patties.

 • Similar to the butter mints, these mint candies also need drying time.
 This means you would need to rest them for at least 2 days before consuming them.
 That allows the mint to dry and firm up.
 And you need 2 days simply to allow each side of the patties to dry and firm up.
 I turn them over after one day of drying so that the other side also gets an equal chance of setting.

-• I prefer to keep my chocolate mint candy at room temperature.
+• I prefer to keep my chocolate mint candy at room temperature, in an airtight container.
 That way, the rich chocolate filling is soft when bitten into and matches the texture of the mint.
 Refrigerating the mints will give you a soft exterior and a hard chocolate interior.
 If you like it that way, feel free to keep your candies chilled.

 These chocolate mints are divinely delicious and super easy candies.
 With just 5 simple ingredients, anyone can make these delectable treats!